The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

-Situated on the southeastern edge of the Arabian Peninsula, Oman is one of the most ancient places on earth.
-It’s also an incredibly fascinating and versatile travel destination, with just about something to offer any kind of traveler.
-Whether you’re after history, adventure, relaxation, or culture, this 10-day Oman itinerary will help you plan a trip of a lifetime.
+Oman is one of the most ancient places on earth and an incredibly versatile travel destination, with something to offer every kind of traveler.
+This detailed 10-day Oman itinerary will help you plan a trip of a lifetime, whether you’re into history, adventure, nature, or architecture.

 This Oman travel itinerary is packed with insider tips, such as the best way to get around the country on your own and the coziest desert camps to spend the night.
 You’ll also find an alternative 5-day Oman itinerary and a 2-week Oman itinerary inside this guide.

-From gorgeous wadis, mountains, and deserts to ancient fortresses, quiet beaches, and modern mosques, Oman offers an incredibly wide range of experiences for travelers.
+From stunning wadis, dramatic mountains, and vast deserts to ancient fortresses, quiet beaches, and modern mosques, Oman offers an incredibly wide range of experiences for travelers.
 Get ready to discover them all!

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.
 You can learn more about this in my disclosure policy.